alecGraves/tellopy/README.md

 # Release Notes
-* 2023-02-18: Improved interface by using opaque struct pointer instead of void*; untested on windows.
+* 2023-02-18: Improved interface by using opaque struct pointer instead of void*

 ## License